Seeing timeless rebels

 In total three sets of data were analysed: visual data through thematic mapping, conversational data through thematic analysis and observational data through content analysis.

+Stereotyping of older people still exists within the Scottish culture and needs to be addressed.
 According to the participants a typical older person is a woman with an average age of 75 and over (slide 1).
-The findings suggest that portraying the diversity of the older age group, rebranding ordinary ageing body types and providing balanced and playful conversations between generations would support more positive perspectives on ageing (slide 2).
-In addition, reflecting on the design tools applied in this intergenerational and participatory process, they can function as a tool for co-analysis, evoke curiousity with participants, and stimulate group dynamics in a workshop (slide 3).
+According to the participants the media represents an unrealistic voice of growing older, ageing is often related to the story of decline and they experience a language barrier between the generations (slide 2).
+In addition, reflecting on the design tools applied in this intergenerational and participatory process, they can function as a tool for co-analysis, evoke curiosity with participants, and stimulate group dynamics in a workshop (slide 3).

 The research has been conducted during my time as a full-time Masters of Research (MRes) student at The Glasgow School of Art’s Innovation School based in Forres.